GSA/data-strategy/pages/action-plan.md

 # 2020 Action Plan

-**Last Updated 5/14/2020.** *Consistent with [M-20-16 Federal Agency Operational Alignment to Slow the Spread of Coronavirus COVID-19](https://www.whitehouse.gov/wp-content/uploads/2020/03/M-20-16.pdf), the Federal Data Strategy 2020 Action Plan is adjusting Actions by extending several Agency target dates by one month and one Shared Solution target date by three months.
-In addition, in places where the Federal Data Strategy calls for Agencies to prioritize data assets and projects, the agencies are making sure to include COVID-19 response data as their highest priority.
-All adjustments can be viewed prominently and in detail below.*

-The Federal Data Strategy provides a common set of data principles and best practices in implementing data innovations that drive more value for the public.
-Annual action plans will identify and prioritize practice-related steps for a given year, along with targeted timeframes and responsible entities.
+The Federal Data Strategy provides a common set of data principles and best practices for implementing data innovations that drive more value for the public.
+Annual action plans identify and prioritize practice-related steps for a given year, along with targeted timeframes and responsible entities.

-The 2020 Action Plan establishes a solid foundation that will support implementation of the strategy over the next decade.
-Specifically, the plan identifies initial actions for agencies that are essential for establishing processes, building capacity, and aligning existing efforts to better leverage data as a strategic asset.

-In addition, the 2020 Action Plan includes a series of pilot projects already underway at individual agencies and a set of government-wide efforts designed to support all agencies through the development of tools and resources.
+The 2020 Action Plan established the foundation for implementing the strategy over its 10-year horizon.
+It identified initial actions for agencies essential to building capacity, establishing processes, and aligning existing efforts to better leverage data as a strategic asset.
+The plan also included pilot projects underway at individual agencies and a set of government-wide efforts to support all agencies through shared tools and resources.

-Annual Action Plans are developed iteratively with stakeholder feedback and input incorporated along the way.
-If you’d like to be notified about updates or ways to be involved, please sign up for our news updates.
+This page reflects the plan as it stood at completion.
+A note from that time: consistent with M-20-16 on federal agency operational alignment during COVID-19, several agency target dates were extended and agencies were directed to prioritize COVID-19 response data above other data assets.

 [Download PDF - Final Federal Data Strategy & 2020 Action Plan]({{ site.baseurl }}/assets/docs/2020-federal-data-strategy-action-plan.pdf){: .usa-button}